-Adaptive Rowing
+Adaptive Rowing for Amputees

-The FrontRower™ Rowing System
+The Frontrower™ Rowing System

 The FrontRower™ is designed for use in ordinary canoes.
-Canoes are more stable than shells and do not require outboard pontoons or stabilizers.
+Canoes are more stable than shells and usually do not require outboard pontoons or stabilizers.
 This makes them easier to board because there are no overhanging riggers to get in the way.

-The FrontRower™ Rowing System
+The Frontrower™ Rowing System

 The FrontRower™ is designed for use in ordinary canoes.
-Canoes are more stable than shells and do not require outboard pontoons or stabilizers.
+Canoes are more stable than shells and usually do not require outboard pontoons or stabilizers.
 This makes them easier to board because there are no overhanging riggers to get in the way.

 Rowing for Elders